|Position:||Offensive Coordinator / QBs|

 |College:||Graduated from Texas A&M in 1992|

-• Served as offensive coordinator and associate head coach at Tulsa in 2010 and guided that offense to among the best in the nation.
+Served as offensive coordinator and associate head coach at Tulsa in 2010 and guided the offense to among the nation's best.
 That offense was a big reason Tulsa improved from 5-7 in 2009 to 10-3 in 2010.
-The Golden Hurricane won its last seven games.

-• Won 82 percent of his games as a high school coach in Texas.
+Won 82 percent of his games as a high school coach in Texas.
 He led Lake Travis High School to back-to-back, undefeated (16-0) state championship seasons.
 He won three state titles overall and played in six state championship games in his high school coaching career.
-He also won a state title at Bay City High in 2000.

 *Courtesy Clemson Media Guide